opentimestamps/opentimestamps-server/README.md

 network (mainnet, testnet, regtest) you're running otsd on.
 It's displayed on the calendar info page.

-The HMAC key should be kept secret; it's meant to allow for last-ditch calendar recovery from untrusted sources, although only part of the functionality is implemented.
+The HMAC key should be kept secret.
+It's meant to allow for last-ditch calendar recovery from untrusted sources, although only part of the functionality is implemented.
 See the source code for more details!